 Arrival Day: Arrival in Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Pre-trip meeting at our shop at Suite B 455 Pioneer Drive.
-Port McNeill @ 7:30 pm the evening before your departure date.
-The meeting is scheduled to introduce you to your guides, check your gear, fit PFD, fit a paddle and answer any questions you might have about the trip.
-We will familiarize you with a double sea kayak and review our route on the marine chart of the area.
+Pre-trip meeting in Port McNeill @ 7:30 pm the evening before your departure date.
+The meeting is scheduled to introduce you to your guides, check your gear, fit personal floatation devices, fit a paddle and answer any questions you might have about the trip.
+We will familiarize you with a double sea kayak or single kayak and review our route on the marine chart of the area.

 Note: Discovery Expeditions reserve the right to alter the itinerary of this trip due to weather, tides or unexpected circumstances.

 DAY 1: WHALE WATCHING, SHUTTLE, KAYAKING

 - Meet at 8:30 am at the Tourist Information Centre in Port McNeill, BC

 - Meet guides and load your gear on shuttle boat.
 Park your vehicles.

 - Whale watching morning on route to camp.
 Light snack, drop gear and get in the kayaks.

 - Mid morning kayak into clusters of small rainforested islands, with a great variety of wildlife.

 - Afternoon in open waters with whale, sea lions and dall porpoises.